-&lt;sup>11 The court also explicitly acknowledged that the "joint product" theory set forth by NASDAQ's economic experts in NetCoalition (and also described in this filing) could explain the competitive dynamic of the market and explain why consideration of cost data would be unavailing.
-The court found, however, that the Commission could not rely on the theory because it was not in the Commission's record.
+15 The court also explicitly acknowledged that the "joint product" theory set forth by NASDAQ's economic experts in NetCoalition I (and also described in this filing) could explain the competitive dynamic of the market and explain why consideration of cost data would be unavailing.
+Indeed, the Commission relied on that theory before the D.C.
+Circuit, but the court declined to reach the question because the Commission raised it for the first time on appeal.
 Id. at 541 n.16.
 For the purpose of providing a complete explanation of the theory, NASDAQ is further submitting as Exhibit 3 to this filing a study that was submitted to the Commission in SR-NASDAQ-2011-010.
 See Statement of Janusz Ordover and Gustavo Bamberger at 2-17 (December 29, 2010).